igorw/weblog/_posts/2014-12-02-stack-machines-comments.md

 [conditionals](/2014/12/01/stack-machines-conditionals.html) <<
 [**comments**](/2014/12/02/stack-machines-comments.html)

-Most extensions to la stack machina so far have been to the execution.
+Most extensions to la deus stack machina so far have been to the execution engine.
 But there are also some improvements that can be made to the parser.

 ## "Parser"